quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part82_Neural_ActorCri.md

 ---

 #### Reward-Related Information Processing
 Background context explaining the concept.
 Dopamine neurons receive information from various brain areas, generating a vector of reward-related information.
-The theoretical scalar reward signal \( R_t \) represents the net contribution to dopamine neuron activity across many neurons.
+The theoretical scalar reward signal $R_t$ represents the net contribution to dopamine neuron activity across many neurons.

-:p What is the scalar reward signal \( R_t \)?
+:p What is the scalar reward signal $R_t$?
 ??x
-The scalar reward signal \( R_t \) is the combined effect of all reward-related information contributing to the activity of dopamine neurons, reflecting the overall state of reward in the brain.
+The scalar reward signal $R_t$ is the combined effect of all reward-related information contributing to the activity of dopamine neurons, reflecting the overall state of reward in the brain.
 It results from a pattern of activity distributed across multiple neurons in different areas. x??

 ---